 Many cases of diabetes are caused by a deficiency of insulin.
 Insulin is needed to help glucose, which is a major source of energy, enter the body’s cells.
 It is not known why insulin-producing cells in the pancreas die off.
 When they cease to function, glucose accumulates in the blood and eventually spills into the urine.
 These patients require daily insulin injections.
 More importantly, high blood glucose levels, over time, result in significant changes in blood vessels in the eyes, kidneys, heart, legs, and nerves.
 Damage to these vital organs represents the major risk for patients with diabetes.

-Other patients who develop diabetes later in life seem to have sufficient insulin in the pancreas, but for some unknown reason it is not available for the body’s use.
+Other patients who develop diabetes later in life seem to have sufficient insulin in the pancreas, but for reasons we are still understanding, many of the body’s cells become resistant to the effect of insulin.
 These patients typically are overweight and, therefore, weight loss is critical for them.
 In addition, oral medications can be taken that help release insulin from the pancreas or improve the body’s response to insulin.
 All diabetics need to maintain normal or near-normal blood glucose levels to prevent or delay the complications of this disease.

 This condition occurs when the pancreas becomes quickly and severely inflamed.
 The major causes are:

 - High blood fats (triglycerides)